 He was back in the terrifying wasteland where the contorted shadows were waiting for him.
 He crouched under the huge rock in the hope of making himself invisible but when he looked up, he saw them moving towards him, some weeping, some jeering, all of them in slow motion.
 He tried hard to keep awake, to keep his eyes open but he could not.
 His eyelids felt so tired, his body so heavy.
 His pupils darted out black, grey and purple arrows in constant motion.
 No more lights, no more colours, no more shades or shapes.
 He started to sob, or so he thought.
 Defeated, he let his head drop sideways.

 Presently, he felt someone lift one of his lids and a heavenly light hit his eyeballs.
 Immediately, millions of resplendent arrows and stars scattered out in all directions.
 He recoiled at the force of the impact and stirred.
 The Timid Boy heard someone shout in a foreign language, ‘Presto.
 Chiamate un medico.
-Questo soldato inglese e’ ancora vivo!’
+Questo soldato inglese e’ ancora vivo.’

 Tutor’s comment:

 This story is excellent, Cristina.
 If you can do some corrections on this, I would like to include it in the magazine.
 I suggest page 2 could be shortened as there is rather a lot of description there.
-If you can, send it back to me by the 20th April._

-Homework for the 3rd April 1998